 Dollars and Sense

 So if our pursuit of the almighty dollar isn’t making us happy, what might?
-In Your Money or Your Life (originally published in 1992, and reissued by Penguin Books in 1999), Vicki Robin and Joe Dominguez put forth an innovative concept: Your goal, they said, shouldn’t be to accumulate as much money as possible, but rather to shift your relationship with money so that your spending patterns directly align with your highest priorities.
+In Your Money or Your Life, Vicki Robin and Joe Dominguez put forth an innovative concept: Your goal, they said, shouldn’t be to accumulate as much money as possible, but rather to shift your relationship with money so that your spending patterns directly align with your highest priorities.

 By refocusing on what’s truly important, whether that’s time with family and friends, a better quality of life, or a favorite cause, it is possible for us to spend far less on short-lived luxuries and conveniences, the authors asserted, and wind up much more satisfied in the bargain.